Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1. At first we create a file that can create an alias for removing files
 2. Second we create a file that greats the current user
 3. we also updated the variable path to contain action file
+4. We print number of directories in the PATH variable